 Data acquisition

-Multiple categories of data will be used across the project, broadly divided into three categories:
+Data acquisition is a foundational step in the HE²AT Center's research efforts, involving systematically collecting various datasets critical to achieving the project's objectives.
+These datasets are broadly categorised into health-related, climate/weather, and areal/geospatial socio-economic data.
+Each category uniquely analyses the intersections between health outcomes, environmental conditions, and socio-economic factors.
+By utilising both open and restricted-access repositories, the HE²AT Center ensures a comprehensive and integrative approach to data collection, supporting robust and multifaceted research across multiple disciplines.

+2.1.
 Health-related data

-Health outcome data for RP1 and RP1

-These data will include data collected from previous clinical cohort and trial studies (e.g., maternal and child cohort studies, HIV treatment trials, and COVID studies).
-Data sources and criteria for study inclusion vary between the two RPs.

-Health-related data for RP1 were identified through a systematic review, mapping large (n>1000) longitudinal studies on pregnant women and children in sSA.
-These data will be acquired through direct engagement with the study PI or other appropriate study custodians or through existing data-sharing platforms that store or curate research data, such as WWARN (See RP1 Protocol Document for full details).

-Health-related data for RP2 will focus on datasets generated by clinical trials or cohorts undertaken in the case study cities (initially Johannesburg and Abidjan).
-Datasets will be included based on the trial's scale and the availability of geospatial variables (e.g., clinic locations or other geospatial information) to allow spatial mapping of health outcomes and the intersection with socio-economic spatial mapping and climate variable spatial mapping (See RP2 Protocol Document for full details).

 Categories of data, by harmonisation and deidentification status

-Health data takes four forms, from original individual-level study data to aggregated inferential data.
-This categorisation helps ensure adherence to ethical and legal standards, facilitates collaborative research, enables new partners to join the consortium, and ensures that data privacy and protection are maintained throughout the project's lifecycle.
+The categorisation of health data within the HE²AT Center ensures that the project adheres to ethical and legal standards while facilitating collaborative research.
+This structured approach enables the integration of new partners and maintains data privacy and protection throughout the project's lifecycle.
+Health data is classified into four distinct forms, ranging from raw, individual-level data to aggregated, inferential data.
+Each category serves a specific role, guiding the data's management, access, and usage to meet the project’s research objectives and privacy requirements.

 Original study data

-This category includes raw, unprocessed health data collected directly through various cohort studies and clinical trials that fulfil the study eligibility criteria.
+This category includes raw, unprocessed health data collected directly through various cohort studies and clinical trials fulfilling the study eligibility criteria.
 This data is owned by the data providers who conducted or commissioned the studies.
 The original study data is retained for five years following the termination of the project or the Data Transfer Agreement (DTA).
-Access to this data is restricted to a small team of data managers within the HE²AT Center’s DMAC.
+Access to this data is restricted to a small team of data managers within the HE²AT Center’s Core Team(see roles and responsibilities section for more detail).
 The source data is protected pseudonymous data, meaning it has been de-identified, but it still contains indirect identifiers such as dates and geolocation information.
 While these identifiers do not directly reveal personal identities, they could be used for identification if cross-referenced with other information.

 Consortium shared data

 Once the source data undergoes harmonisation, it becomes consortium-shared data.
 The data is also integrated with climate and other data, as described below.
 Unless data providers state otherwise, the HE²AT Center and Data Access Committee now make decisions around data usage and access at this stage.
-This level of decision-making stems from the team having performed significant alterations, harmonization, and integration work on the data.
-However, original data providers may elect to stipulate different terms of data use and access, if desired.
+This decision-making level stems from the team having performed significant alterations, harmonisation, and integration work on the data.
+However, original data providers may elect to stipulate different data use and access terms if desired.
 This data is retained indefinitely or for five years post-project or DTA termination, depending on the agreements in place.
-Access to consortium-shared data is granted to current HE2AT Center partners and can be extended to new partners who join the Consortium.
+Access to consortium-shared data is granted to current HE2AT Center partners for the purpose of the research listed in Annexure B of the DTA and can be extended to new partners who join the Consortium.

-This data is considered protected pseudonymous data as per POPIA guidelines as several steps have been done to enhance privacy protections.
-For example, age data will be reported in years, rather than exact birthdates and geographic data will be jittered.
+This data is considered protected pseudonymous data as per POPIA guidelines, as several steps have been taken to enhance privacy protections.
+For example, age data will be reported in years rather than exact birthdates and geographic data will be jittered.

 RP1/RP2 De-identified data